JackBrenn/quakejs-rootless/README.md

 ## ⚠️ Security Notice

+**This project contains known security vulnerabilities from multiple sources:**

+1. **Legacy Quake III Arena game code** - The original game engine was not designed with modern security practices and contains known exploits
+2. **Deprecated NPM packages** - The QuakeJS implementation relies on old, unmaintained Node.js dependencies with known vulnerabilities

-The original Quake III Arena game code contains known vulnerabilities due to its age. **It is strongly recommended to run this container using Podman as a non-root user** rather than Docker with sudo privileges.
+**It is strongly recommended to run this container using Podman as a non-root user** rather than Docker with sudo privileges.
 This provides better isolation and security through rootless containers.

+**Important:** Only run this server on trusted, isolated networks (such as a private LAN or VPN).
+Do **NOT** expose this directly to the public internet.

 ## 🚀 Quick Start